Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Related Work

 \subsection{LM/LLM-based Methods for TAG Learning}

-With the rise of LMs like BERT~\cite{BERT}, researchers encode textual information in TAGs by fine-tuning LMs on downstream tasks~\cite{GLEM,SimTeG} or aligning LM and GNN parameter spaces via custom loss functions~\cite{G2P2}.
-The emergence of LLMs like GPT-3~\cite{GPT-3} has further advanced TAG learning, focusing on: (1) text enhancement (e.g., better node descriptions, labels)~\cite{TAPE,GraphBridge,CIKM'24_LLM_as_Teacher,UniGraph}, and (2) superior text encoding for node representations~\cite{ENGINE,GraphAdapter}, collectively boosting performance.
+With the rise of LMs like BERT~\cite{BERT}, researchers encode textual information in TAGs by fine-tuning LMs on downstream tasks~\cite{GLEM,SimTeG} or aligning LM and GNN via custom loss functions~\cite{G2P2}.
+The emergence of LLMs like GPT-3~\cite{GPT-3} has further advanced TAG learning, focusing on: (1) text enhancement (e.g., better node descriptions, labels)~\cite{TAPE,GraphBridge,CIKM'24_LLM_as_Teacher,UniGraph}, and (2) superior text encoding for node representations~\cite{ENGINE,GraphAdapter}, collectively boosting overall classification performance.